-5 Conclusions
+510 5 Conclusions

 We have assessed the impact of recent deforestation in West Africa on rainfall in early June using an ensemble of 5-day simulations with a CPM.
-Our deforestation scenario is more realistic and less extreme than previous studies and we assessed 500 the changes over the diurnal cycle.
+Our deforestation scenario is more realistic and less extreme than previous studies and we assessed the changes over the diurnal cycle.
 We also assessed the statistics of MCSs.
 Whilst our simulations examine only a brief period within the full annual cycle, the analysis draws out key processes driving the rainfall response.
 Our results show much of the deforested area now has enhanced rainfall (mostly due to more storms but also bigger storms and to a lesser degree more intense storms) between 18:00-6:00 UTC, with an average increase of 8.4% across all deforested pixels, and whole day increases of 2% (6%) over all land (deforested land) up to 15° N, unlike previous studies.
-The changes are more significant
+The changes are more significant during the night than the day and how the rainfall changes is strongly dependent on both soil moisture status and the proximity to the coast of the deforestation due to sea breeze interactions.
+We also find that changes are quite localized, and we did not have seen shifts in rainfall on top of the changes presented here.
+However, it is unlikely that the overall rainfall change would have reversed sign given the relatively small extent of deforestation in our study compared to those studies showing large-

-505 during the night than the day and how the rainfall changes is strongly dependent on both soil moisture status and the proximity to the coast of the deforestation due to sea breeze interactions.
-We also find that changes are quite localized, and we did not see markedsignificant changes in any variable north of 15° N. The African Easterly Jet also did not change position in our model, although this has been found to occur in other studies (B16).
-However, our simulations only cover a short time period.
-Had we performed longer simulations allowing large-scale circulation changes to occur, we may have seen shifts in rainfall
+520 see many marked-significant changes in any variable north of 15° N. The African Easterly Jet also did not change position in our model, althoughbut this has been found to occur in other studies (B16).
+However, our simulations are overonly cover a short time period.
+Had we performed longer running simulations allowing large--scale circulation changes to occur, we may